 1. Axify: Best for Real-Time Workflow Tracking

-- Value stream management: Stop guessing where work gets stuck.
+- Value stream management: Stop estimating where work gets stuck.
 Now, you can track epics, features, and issue cycle time breakdowns.
 With LinearB, you can only track the cycle time breakdown for pull requests.

 - Business impact metrics: You can also connect your engineering work to tangible business outcomes, like feature costs and delivery efficiency.